dhpitt/dhpitt.github.io/content/cat.md

 type: cat
 ---

-This fall, I adopted a cat.
+Last fall, I adopted a cat.
 He's really cute and I keep some photos here for his fans.